 –>I will live beyond NOW, always remembering that this present world is not my child’s eternal home.

-–>My parenting choices will not be made to honour cultural expectations or my own ego or my family’s traditions, but to honour God above all others.
+–>My parenting choices will not be made to honor cultural expectations or my own ego or my family’s traditions but to honor God above all others.

 –>I will share with my child about the saving grace of Jesus Christ.

 –>I will beg the Holy Spirit for wisdom to parent my unique child His way.

 –>I will treat my child as a good and perfect gift from the Father.